Step 1: Set a realistic budget

-Don’t get your heart set on a tricked-out condo before you review your budget to see if the higher rent that comes with front desk security and an indoor pool matches up with your cash flow.
+Don’t get your heart set on a luxury apartment before you review your budget to see if the higher rent that comes with front desk security and an indoor pool matches up with your cash flow.

 Start by adding up your net monthly income (that’s your take-home pay after taxes), then subtract the cost of food, transportation and utilities (think cellphone, internet, cable and electricity), extras (like your gym membership, subscription services and nights out) and regular monthly emergency savings.